Scaling 2,393 m (7,851 ft), this limestone mountain is home to a popular yet very difficult hiking trail.

 Length: 20km loop

 IMPORTANT: Be prepared with proper hiking boots, lots of water and food.
 Having hiking poles is helpful.
 Fernie has many outdoor gear shops.
 Know what to expect for weather and dress accordingly, temperatures are cooler the higher in elevation you go.
 Tell someone you know where you are going and when you plan to be back in case you run into any issues.
 This is bear country, learn about being safe in the mountains and carry bear spray and know how to use it (WildsafeBC).
 Pack in, pack out.
 Don't leave any garbage behind.
 If you have a dog and it poops on the trail, use a stick to push it fully off the trail or bag it and pack it out (same with human poop).
-There are no toilets at the trailhead or on the trail, if you use toilet paper pack it out or bury it in the ground off the trail.
+Note: Dogs are not permitted on the Mt Proctor Trail!
+There are no toilets on the trail, if you use toilet paper pack it out or bury it in the ground off the trail.
 To learn more about adventuring safely visit AdventureSmart.

 There are no services or specific camping areas along this trail.
 'Leave No Trace' backcountry wilderness tenting is permitted.
 Be prepared for backcountry hiking, wildlife and weather changes.
 There could still be snow at higher elevations, even into July.